TechnicJelle/CMGT_GraduationReport/report.typ

 There are currently already multiple iterations of the Rythe Engine in existence.

 The first version, Rythe Legacy, is so old that it still uses OpenGL.
-OpenGL is bad for performance, due to the CPU usage required. @vkguide-multithreading It can also not be properly multi-threaded, which is especially bad @khr-forum-multithreaded-rendering, because one of the main goals of the engine is to make optimal use of *all* of the CPU and GPU, by making it as multi-threaded as possible.
+OpenGL is bad for performance, due to the CPU usage required @vkguide-multithreading.
+It can also not be properly multi-threaded, which is especially bad @khr-forum-multithreaded-rendering, because one of the main goals of the engine is to make optimal use of *all* of the CPU and GPU, by making it as multi-threaded as possible.
-The architecture of this version of the engine was too tightly integrated with OpenGL to be salvagable.
+The architecture of this version of the engine was too tightly integrated with OpenGL to be worth putting more effort into.

 The first rewrite used more modern technologies, and had a dedicated renderer component called Rythe-LLRI, or "Rythe Low Level Rendering Interface".
 It was a cross-platform GPU API abstraction, that was intended to be as low-level as possible to ensure maximum performance.
-The LLRI is very old and was written before the Vulkan API had even properly released.
+The LLRI is very old and was written before the Vulkan API had even properly released in 2016 @khronos-release-vulkan-1.0.
 It is also not finished.

 Now, a second rewrite of the engine is being worked on, but it is still lacking a good rendering system.
 Therefore, the LLRI component could also do with a rewrite, alongside the rest of the engine.